 Yosemite is open every day of the year, 24 hours a day.
-However, roads may be closed by snow or in the event of a fire.
+However, roads may be closed by snow or fires.

 YOSEMITE NATIONAL PARK ENTRANCE FEE

-The entrance fee to Yosemite is $ 30 per vehicle, including all occupants for seven consecutive days.
-One option to save money on Yosemite Park tickets, if you plan to visit other national parks, is to buy an America the Beautiful annual pass for $80.
+The entrance fee to Yosemite is $30 per vehicle, including all occupants for seven consecutive days.
+One option to save money on entrance fees is to buy an America the Beautiful annual pass for $80 if you also plan to visit other national parks.

 HOW TO MOVE AROUND YOSEMITE

-In summer it is recommended not to move around Yosemite by car, as there is not enough parking space for all visitors, especially in Yosemite Valley.
-The park is aware of this problem, and they offer free shuttle that operates year-round from 7 am to 10 pm around Yosemite Valley.
-On this Yosemite Valley map, you can see the main stops.
-If you travel in June, July or August, I recommend that you leave the car where you are staying and use these buses to move around the valley.
+It is recommended not to move around Yosemite by car in the summer, as there are not enough parking spaces for all visitors, especially in Yosemite Valley.
+The park is aware of this problem and offer free shuttles that operate year-round from 7 am to 10 pm around Yosemite Valley.
+You can see the main stops on this Yosemite Valley map.
+If you travel in June, July, or August, I recommend leaving your car with your place of accommodation and move around the valley by bus

-There are also other bus lines in Yosemite National Park that connect the valley with more remote areas, although these services are private and you need to buy the tickets:
+There are also other bus lines in Yosemite National Park that connect the valley with the more remote areas, although these services are private and you will need to buy tickets:

-- Glacier Point Tour: When Glacier Point Road is open, connect Yosemite Valley with Glacier Point.
+- Glacier Point Tour: When Glacier Point Road is open, connects Yosemite Valley with Glacier Point.

-- Yosemite Valley-Tuolumne Meadows Hikers’ Bus: Starts at Yosemite Valley and takes to different points where hiking trails start on Tioga Road.
+- Yosemite Valley-Tuolumne Meadows Hikers’ Bus: Starts at Yosemite Valley and takes you to various hiking trailheads along Tioga Road.